andrewisen/bim-whale/typedoc.md

 ## Where should I start?

 Start by looking at the [stepFile Class](https://github.bimvalen.se/docs/classes/stepfile.html).
-This is the base and deals exclusively with [ISO 10303](https://en.wikipedia.org/wiki/ISO_10303).
+This is the base and deals with [STEP / ISO 10303](https://en.wikipedia.org/wiki/ISO_10303).

-To clarify: The [IFC schema](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/) is not used at this point.
+In other words:

-In other words: The [stepFile Class](https://github.bimvalen.se/docs/classes/stepfile.html) parse a generic [STEP-file](https://en.wikipedia.org/wiki/ISO_10303-21) without using the the [IFC schema](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/).
+-   The [stepFile Class](https://github.bimvalen.se/docs/classes/stepfile.html) handles the parsing of a [STEP file](https://en.wikipedia.org/wiki/ISO_10303-21).

-In layman's terms: The [class](https://github.bimvalen.se/docs/classes/stepfile.html) doesn't care what kind of data the file contains.
-It will parse file and treat it's content as generic data.
+-   The [IfcFile Class](https://github.bimvalen.se/docs/classes/ifcfile.html) builds the relationship between objects (IFC Entites) according to the [IFC Schema](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/).

 ### Example

-Take a look at the example file [SimpleWall](https://github.com/andrewisen/bim-whale-ifc-samples/tree/main/SimpleWall/IFC).
+Let's take a look at the example file [SimpleWall](https://github.com/andrewisen/bim-whale-ifc-samples/tree/main/SimpleWall/IFC).
-Again, let's ignore the IFC schema and just treat the data as generic information.
 Here's an extract of the file:

 ```javascript
 #297= IFCPROPERTYSINGLEVALUE('Description',$,IFCTEXT('_DESCRIPTION_'),$);